TobyNijman/spring-pet-clinic-azure/README.md

 # TODO
 Finish reading https://martinfowler.com/testing/

+Look into:
+Release pipelines
+Azure App Service deployment with tests and performance tests Deploy your Azure Web App and run tests or cloud-based web performance tests.

 1. document deployment based on a image from the containerregistry in azure
 2. add assertion framworks/libraries (do multiple to show difference in syntax and error messages?)
     - assertj